mrtuvn/coffee-house-replica/README.md

+### NO LONGER ACTIVE UPDATE ON THIS REPO
+Test project
 This is a side project clone app THE COFFE HOUSE ORDER WITH [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started